sass/libsass-python/README.rst

 This package provides a simple Python extension module ``sass`` which is binding LibSass_ (written in C/C++ by Hampton Catlin and Aaron Leung).
-It's very straightforward and there isn't any headache related Python distribution/deployment.
+It's very straightforward and there isn't any headache related to Python distribution/deployment.
 That means you can add just ``libsass`` into your ``setup.py``'s ``install_requires`` list or ``requirements.txt`` file.
 No need for Ruby nor Node.js.